smatechnologies/ibm-i-agent-docs/docs/maintenance/ptf.md

 #### How to Obtain the LSAM PTF Save Files

-As of the date of this publication, the starting directory in the SMA Technologies secure ftp server for this Agent's software patches and enhancements is called \"/IBMiLSAMptf\".
+As of the date of this publication, the starting directory in the SMA Technologies secure ftp server for this Agent's software patches and enhancements is called "/IBMiLSAMptf".
 Please carefully note the sub-directories under this root location.
 It is important to select the sub-directory that matches the Version of the IBM i LSAM in use at the client site.

-Right under the Version sub-directory, there is a \"Readme\" document that lists all the available software fixes and enhancements for that LSAM Version.
+Right under the Version sub-directory, there is a "Readme" document that lists all the available software fixes and enhancements for that LSAM Version.
 This document may include important, sometimes CRITICAL instructions that must be followed to effectively install the latest PTFs.

-There is also a PDF document that outlines the exact steps to perform for this \"fast path\" PTF installation method.
+There is also a PDF document that outlines the exact steps to perform for this "fast path" PTF installation method.
 Please examine that PDF document and do not rely solely on this documentation here, since that PDF document may contain more recently published instructions.
 Those instructions are more helpful than the following summary, which is